pySam1459/R6Analyser/README.md

         "LikEfac.BDS",
         "Solotov.BDS",
         "Yuzus.BDS"
-    ]
+    ],
+    "save": {
+        "path": "/some/path/here.xlsx"
     }
+}
 ```

 ## Process
 ### CaptureMode = SCREENSHOT
-The program works by taking screenshots of the game window at regular intervals `SCREENSHOT_PERIOD` and using OCR to extract the necessary information.
+The program works by taking screenshots of the game window at regular intervals `capture.period` and using OCR to extract the necessary information.
 Currently, 6 regions of the screenshot are used for OCR:
 - **Timer**: Used to extract the round timer.
 - **Kill Feed**: Used to extract the kill feed.
 - **Team 1 Score**: Used to extract team 1's score.